MRC-CBU/BIDS_conversion/MEG/README.md

         - `--delete_source`: A flag to indicate whether to delete the temporary MEG and MRI data saved during the conversion process.
 This should be a boolean.
 The default value is `True`.
     - The script will convert the raw MEG data for  all subjects specified in your `subject_info.json` file to BIDS format.
 The BIDS data will be saved in the `bids_raw_root` folder specified in the `config.py` file.
     - Make sure to keep `meg_bids_data_conversion.py`, `config.py`, `subject_info.json` and `event_info.json` in the same directory.

+## Further steps
+### Add dataset description to your BIDS repository
+You can add a [dataset description file](https://bids-specification.readthedocs.io/en/latest/modality-agnostic-files.html#dataset-description) to your BIDS repository. [`mne_bids.make_dataset_description()`](https://mne.tools/mne-bids/stable/generated/mne_bids.make_dataset_description.html#mne_bids.make_dataset_description) provides a convenient way of generating this file.
+You can see how it is done at the end of this [mne-bids tutorial](https://mne.tools/mne-bids/stable/auto_examples/convert_mne_sample.html#)

+### Anonymize your BIDS repository for sharing
+As is, the BIDS repository generated by the conversion process is sufficient for you to work on, but it will contain information which in theory could be used along with other pieces of information obtained elsewhere to uniquely identify a participant.
+For example, the date of the recording is used in the BIDS dataset to link the meg raw data with the corresponding emptyroom recording is one such piece of information.

+If you wish to share your data outside the CBU, you will need to anonymize the BIDS repository.
+Please read this [mne-bids tutorial](https://mne.tools/mne-bids/stable/auto_examples/anonymize_dataset.html) to learn more about anonymizing a BIDS repository.
+The package provides a convenient fucntion, [`mne_bids.anonymize_dataset()`](https://mne.tools/mne-bids/stable/generated/mne_bids.anonymize_dataset.html#mne_bids.anonymize_dataset) to do the heavy lifting for you.
+Keep in mind to double check your anonymized dataset if there are any such pieces of information left in the dataset.
+Ultimately it is your responsibility make sure that the dataset you're sharing is GDPR compliant.
+Please email the [methods group](mailto:methods@mrc-cbu.cam.ac.uk) if you have any questions about this.